 Atlas is an instrument to deal with the complexity inherent to the transformation of organizations.
 It shows not only the organization current architecture but also the future ones, as one moves the time bar forward.

-Future architecture´s states are computed on a day-by-day basis by consolidating the expected outcome of each project in the pipeline, both on-going and planed.
+Future architecture´s states are computed on a day-by-day basis by consolidating the expected outcome of each project in the pipeline, both ongoing and planned.

 Being able to see the architecture emerging from the ongoing project pipeline on a day-by-day basis is essential for planning and decision making of new transformation initiatives.